1. Status interface

 Here are a few tips for what you can do with these graphs:

-• With the Icon for resizing a graph. icon in the bottom right corner you can resize the graph.
+With the icon in the bottom right corner you can resize the graph.

 The system for recording, evaluating and displaying metrics in Checkmk can do much more.
 Details on this can be found in the article on metrics.